 Taylorville Public Library Meeting Room Policy

-To examine the Taylorville Public Library's Meeting Room Policy document, or to request use of the library's meeting rooms, click below to download the (.docx) document.
+To examine the Taylorville Public Library's Meeting Room Policy document, or to request use of the library's meeting rooms, click below to view and print.

-*To submit via email, this document must be printed, filled out, signed, and then scanned and attached to an email directed to email@example.com, with "Attn.
+To submit via email, this document must be printed, filled out, signed, and then scanned and attached to an email directed to firstname.lastname@example.org, with "Attn.
 Library Director" written in the subject line.
-You are also welcome to fill one out in-person.
+You are also welcome to fill one out in-person at the library's front desk.

 The Board of Directors of the Taylorville Public Library delegates to the librarian and library staff the responsibility for maintenance of acceptable behavior within the library building and on library property.
 The Taylorville Public Library encourages people of all ages to visit the library.
 Those using the library and its resources have the right to expect a safe, comfortable environment that supports appropriate library services.